Formula to Calculate Payback Period

-Payback period is one of the most popular formulas used by the investors.
-Through payback, they want to know how long it would generally take to recoup their initial investments.
+Payback period formula is one of the most popular formulas used by investors to know how long it would generally take to recoup their initial investments.

 Here is a snapshot of three investments –

 - Initial investment – $100,000; Cash inflow per year – $20,000.

 - Initial investment – $150,000; Cash inflow per year – $50,000.

 - Initial investment – $120,000; Cash inflow per year – $60,000.